TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 ### Mic sensitivity

 Adjust the **Mic Sensitivity** slider in HA (the MQTT entity).
-Higher values boost the microphone preamplifier, improving far-field wake word detection.
+Higher values boost the microphone preamplifier for better far-field pickup.
 The value persists across reboots.
 Default is 63% (0 dB on the WM8960 Capture PGA).

 ### Touch scroll speed